-GPA Proficiency.
+Additional Requirements.
 Applicants for the Certificate in International Business must earn a "C" or higher in each of the courses selected for the certificate, have at least a 2.50 GPA for all course work applied to the certificate, and complete at least 50 percent of the course work at ASU Main.

 Advising.
-When planning and selecting courses to meet the requirements for the certificate and to take advantage of opportunities for participation in exchanges with foreign schools of business, students should consult with an international business faculty advisor or the coordinator of international programs, BA 122, 480/965-4066, or visit the Web site at www.cob.asu.edu/up/ipo.cfm.
+When planning and selecting courses to meet the requirements for the certificate and to take advantage of opportunities for participation in exchanges with foreign schools of business, students should consult with an international business faculty advisor or the coordinator of international programs, in BA 122.
+For more information, call 480/965-4066, or access the Web site at www.cob.asu.edu/ up/ipo.cfm.